l-hahn/data-learning/README.md

 In lib-folder, all necessary code files can be found.
 Using $ ~ make , you can compile the test file from the src-folder.

 Important is to include mmatrix.hpp, the "mathematical matrix" class and clustering, mining or learning.
-All functions are defined within the scope data_learning::<category>::<class>, e.g. data_learning::clustering::kmeans
+All functions are defined within the scope data_learning::< category >::< class >, e.g. data_learning::clustering::kmeans

-This personal project is developed in freetime, so at some points there will be many changes, but at some other points in the future, there wont be changes within a few days.
+This personal project is being developed in freetime, so at some points there will be many changes, but at some other points in the future, there wont be changes within a few days.
-Final design, including this Readma, will be estimated with summer 2018!
+Final design, including this ReadMe, will be estimated with winter 2018!

 If there are questions, please feel free to contact me: lhahn@data-learning.de